hilarylim/CC-FraudDetection/README.md

 * 1 fraudulent transaction costs = EUR 162 (including an average of EUR 33k p.a. of a Fraud Analyst salary; &
 * 1 incorrect labelled transaction costs = EUR 40

 Below is a summary of the models of the Precision, Recall, F1 scores and the costs it the company has to bear if the company implements the respective approach(es).
+Kindly note that the results in the below table are rounded up to the nearest 1%.
+For a detailed score, please refer to the jupyter notebooks in this repository.
 \
 <img width="450" alt="costs" src="https://user-images.githubusercontent.com/77626155/128606631-2626eeec-92dc-44eb-8381-bd204e2c6276.PNG">